A Day in Life of A Kronos Quantitative Researcher

 A senior quantitative researcher’s day is a constant race against time — what does a day in the life of Kronos quantitative researcher Fisheep look like?

-8:00–9:00 AM Check the latest trend of the market and fix errors
+Check the latest market trend and fix system errors

 “After eliminating the most urgent problems, we would check the execution results of the program from the previous day to confirm whether the transaction is consistent with the company’s accounting record.
 The main reason is that some cryptocurrency exchanges use data loopholes to sell currencies at a price slightly higher than our set price, so the set profit and accounting are different.
 To prevent similar situations from happening again, this confirmation action has become a daily routine.”

 “When running the program, we record all the details in the “production log”.
-The program gives output and messages the next day, and we would analyse these results and correct the error messages.
-Sometimes, there are problems in the program, but no error messages pop up.
-If this happens, we will review the transaction log to find and solve possible problems.”
+The program gives output and messages the next day, and we would analyse these results and correct the error messages.”

-“In the weekly meeting, we report what we have done this week and also share the recent market trend.
-For example, the boss was very excited to discuss the application of NFTs and DeFi with us last time.
+“In the weekly meeting, we report our research progress and share the recent market trend.
 In addition, we would also discuss the latest research directions and suggestions at the meeting, and any wild ideas would also be put forward at this time.”

 “After dealing with all urgent work items in the morning, we would focus on updating the strategy model and conducting market research for the rest of the day.
 Because the cryptocurrency market is volatile, we must adjust the parameters with the market trends and update the strategy model frequently.